Justin Turner Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs given up (59 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 60 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The Diamondbacks will send Pfaadt (0-1) to the mound for his fifth start of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts in 20 2/3 innings pitched.
+- Davies (0-0) gets the starting nod for the Diamondbacks, his third this season.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he tossed 5 1/3 innings, allowing three earned runs while giving up six hits.
+- In his last appearance on Sunday, April 9, the right-hander tossed 4 1/3 innings against the Los Angeles Dodgers, allowing five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.